 For graduate and non-traditional undergraduate male students interested in exploring their inner-self, being able to freely express their emotions and relating with other males in a healthy way.

-For female undergraduates and non-teaching graduates age 18-25 to focus on family of origin and interactions with others.
+For female students interested in exploring family of origin concerns and interactions with others.

 For undergraduate students to explore relationships, family, and life transitions with art therapy.